-There are a few additional steps and things to consider when applying to Cambridge.
+There are a some additional steps and things to consider when applying to Cambridge.
 This page is to give you an idea of what you need to do.

 Most applicants select a college where they would like to live and work, and that college will then deal with their application.
 However, you do not have to choose a college – instead you can make an ‘open application’ and the central Cambridge Admissions Office will then allocate you to one of the colleges, which will deal with your application in the usual way.
 We ensure that ‘open’ applicants have the same chance of gaining a place as ‘direct’ applicants to the college.
 However, from your point of view, you may well decide that you want to have direct control over which college you may end up at.
 Obviously, we recommend St Catharine's...

 At the outset it is worth mentioning that entry is entirely on the basis of academic potential (with 'clinical' potential mixed in for prospective medics and vets).
 Most people who apply are very able, and will attain (or already have) excellent grades at A Level, or equivalent (see our page on admissions requirements for more information).
 Regrettably, we have to make difficult choices, and every year we turn away well-qualified applicants simply because we don’t have the capacity to teach every one.
 But if you don’t apply, you cannot be considered.
 So why not give us a try?

 Please note: St Catharine's does not accept applications from:

 We also discourage applications from students who would be under 17 years and 9 months when they start their course.

 See this page for details of the above.

 Below is a summary of the application process for Cambridge.
 If, after reading this, you have any further questions, see our 'important information' page or get in touch using the details at the bottom of this page.

 There are between two and four things you must submit as part of your application.
 Every year we unfortunately have to reject applications because candidates have not sent us the appropriate information.

 - all must submit a Cambridge Supplementary Application Questionnaire (SAQ)